 Analysis of contrastive cultural paradigms (interethnic, gender, class) to develop student's awareness of own socialization and cultural orientation.
-Course Information: This course may be offered as a blendedonline and classroom course.
-Use of computer and internet access is required.
-A high-speed connection, while not required, is strongly suggested.
+Course Information: Some sections may be offered fully online or in a blended-online and classroom course setting.
+Consult the Schedule of Classes for the mode of instruction.
+Use of computer and internet access is required for all online and blended sections.
+A high speed connection, while not required, is strongly suggested.
 Prerequisite(s): COMM 301.